lazycaptcha/wordpress/readme.txt

 Contact Form 7, Gravity Forms, and WPForms have their own captcha integration APIs.
 For now this plugin covers core WP forms + WooCommerce.
 Third-party bridges are on the roadmap — or you can use the `[lazycaptcha]` shortcode inside those form builders' HTML fields.

+= Can I use the compact newsletter style or set a custom width? =

+Yes.
+Use `[lazycaptcha widget="newsletter"]` for the intentionally skinny newsletter preset, or set `[lazycaptcha width="420px"]` for wider layouts.
+The hosted widget caps widths at 500px.

 = Will this slow down my site? =

 No. The widget script loads async/defer, and the actual challenge only runs when a user interacts with it.
 Verification is a single server-to-server POST on form submit.

 == Changelog ==

+= 2.0.0 =
+* Release-aligned package versioning for LazyCaptcha 2.0
+* Updated messaging for six challenge types and multi-step challenge flows

 = 0.1.0 =
 * Initial release